 If you read lifestyle mags or are on socials, you may have noticed that everyone from Margot Robbie and Cameron Diaz to David Beckham are obsessed with reformer Pilates, and for good reason.
 It’s the exercise of choice if looking to strengthen, lengthen and tone muscles and improve your balance and flexibility.

-With the super exciting launch of our Reformer Pilates Studio at Mawson Lakes in SA, we thought it fitting to chat all things reformer Pilates.
 Grab a mug of your favourite herbal tea, get comfy and let’s get started, lovely!

 For our Aleenta regulars, you’re probs already familiar with our mat Pilates classes and the associated ab-ache post-class 🤣.
 Or perhaps you’ve been practising regular mat Pilates elsewhere and ready to up-level your fitness game with reformer Pilates.
 Whatever the reason, we want to share the ins and outs to get you ready for your first class.

 Reformer Pilates uses the principles of Breath, Concentration, Control, Precision, Centre and Flow, similar to a mat Pilates classes, but in Reformer Pilates a piece of equipment called the Reformer is used.
-Developed by Joseph Pilates in the 1920s it was used for for rehabilitation of soldiers returning from war and with dancers and ahletes.
+Developed by Joseph Pilates in the 1920s it was used for for rehabilitation of soldiers returning from war and with dancers and athletes.

 Whilst it looks a little intimidating, the Reformer apparatus (as Joseph Pilates liked to call it) is a piece of equipment that looks like a bed with springs, a sliding carriage, ropes and pulleys.
 The springs can be adjusted to increase or reduce the resistance for each exercise.